 The heart of my practice is photographic: I use the full complement of analogue, digital, and hybrid photographic practices to examine the boundaries and impact of images.
 I have made large-scale photographic installations using advanced digital methods, but I also love the amazing quality possible through analogue methods, and I am as interested in theoretical and conceptual photography (e.g. Dear Mary is a sonic photographic piece).

 I often work in mediums that easily run alongside photo (installation, video, and audio), and I occasionally use other mediums as well: print media, text, and most recently, textiles.
 I am driven by the material and sensorial qualities of a piece as well as by concept.
 My practice is rooted in a feminist perspective that surfaces more obviously in text-based pieces that centralize women’s voices.

-I was raised on a farm in northern Alberta and I continue to work with the land there.
+I was raised on a farm in northern Alberta in Treaty 8 territory, and I continue to work with the land there.
 I trained at Emily Carr University of Art + Design (BFA 2003), Parsons The New School for Design, and Concordia University (MFA 2007).
-My artwork has been exhibited across Canada, in the US, UK, Austria, and in South Africa, and I am an Assistant Professor at the School of Art at the University of Manitoba in Winnipeg, Canada.
+My artwork has been exhibited across Canada, in the US, UK, Austria, and in South Africa, and I am an Associate Professor at the School of Art at the University of Manitoba in Winnipeg, Canada.